google/gnxi/oc_config_validate/docs/testclasses.md

 Args:
  *  **xpaths**: List of gNMI paths to subscribe to.
-     Paths can contain wildcards only in keys '*'.
+     Paths can contain wildcard '*' only in keys.
  *  **model**: Python binding class to check the reply against.
  *  *check_missing_model_paths*: If True, it asserts that all OC Model Leaf paths are in the received Updates.
 Defaults to False.